-Do you know what the difference in shell color means or how to store fresh eggs in your home?
+Do you know the difference in your eggs?
+Do you know what the difference in egg shell color means or how to store fresh eggs in your home?

 First off, there is no difference in the nutritional value of the egg as it appears on the outside.
 Egg shells can be brown, white, blue, olive green, even pink.
 Some unscrupulous people at farmer’s markets will sell the different colored eggs at a higher price, claiming them to have less cholesterol, or higher nutritional value, but this is not true.

 The egg shell color is solely dependent on the chicken breed.